devsecops/defcon-workshop/section-4/README.md

 ## Sending a request from Kubebot for a target company from mobile
 * API server receives the request
-* API server drops a message in the queue to start repo-supervisor against that company’s github
+* API server drops a message in the queue to start repo-supervisor against that company’s github and waits for it to finish
-* API server drops a message in the queue to start wfuzz against that company’s main domain
+* API server drops a message in the queue to start wfuzz against that company’s main domain and waits for it to finish
 * Repo-supervisor finishes running and stores the results in BQ.
-Sends a success message via channel
+* API server checks the status of repo-supervisor container and sends back a success message in the channel.
 * WFUZZ finishes running and stores the results in BQ.
-Sends a success message via channel
+* API server checks the status of wfuzz container and sends back a success message in the channel.

 * API server waits for both success messages from the channel.
 Once received, drops a message in the queue to start the special worker
 * Special worker queries WFUZZ dataset from BQ for all tomcat related endpoints - /manager, /admin, /console, etc.
 * If found, Special worker queries Repo-supervisor dataset from BQ for all secrets.